radical-cybertools/ROSE/docs/user-guide/uq_based-acl-workflow.md

 In this example, we illustrate how to define a UQ–AL workflow that supports multiple levels of parallelism.

-In many cases, an AL cycle requires evaluating **N candidate models or simulations concurrently** to quantify predictive uncertainty and guide sample selection.
-Beyond that, it may also require running **M independent AL workflows in parallel**, for example when exploring multiple uncertainty metrics, acquisition strategies, or datasets simultaneously.
+In many cases, an AL cycle requires evaluating **multiple candidate models or simulations concurrently** to quantify predictive uncertainty and guide sample selection.
+Beyond that, it may also require running **several independent AL workflows in parallel** to exploring multiple uncertainty metrics.

 This introduces **two levels of parallelism**: